Jorge Cortés-Monroy

 Doctoral Candidate in Jurisprudence and Social Policy (ABD)

-I'm a Chilean lawyer and a doctoral candidate in the Jurisprudence and Social Policy program at Berkeley Law.
-I received my Bachelor of Law and Social Sciences from the University of Chile Law School and my LL.M. from Berkeley Law.
+I'm a doctoral candidate in the Jurisprudence and Social Policy program at Berkeley Law.
+I received my law degree from the University of Chile Law School and my LL.M. from Berkeley Law.
 I'm qualified to practice as a barrister in Chile, where I worked at the Chilean Office of the Criminal Prosecutor.
 Before coming to Berkeley, I also spent a year as a visiting researcher at the University of Auckland Law School, New Zealand, conducting research on theoretical issues of fact-finding procedures in Criminal Law.